amalini10j/Election_Analysis_Challenge/README.md

 ![Command Line Output](/Images/ElectionResults_CommandLine.png)

-Refer to iamge below to view the electio audit results written in a text file:
+Refer to iamge below to view the election audit results written in a text file:
 ![Text File Output](/Images/ElectionResults_TextFile.png)

 From the above candidate data, the winner of the election was **Diana DeGette with 272,892 votes which made up 73.8% of votes**